You’ve been eating popcorn your whole life, enjoying it at movie theaters and carnivals, and having an always-present stash of kernels in your pantry.

 What Are the Most Common Types of Popcorn Kernels?

-You've probably seen a bunch of kernels lining the shelves of your local grocery store — some the classic yellow; others an eye-catching blue.
+You've probably seen a bunch of kernels lining the shelves of your local grocery store — some the standard yellow; others an eye-catching blue.

 Let’s take a look at the seven most common types and what sets each apart from the other.
-We’ll also talk about what each type of popcorn is best for so you can choose the right kernels for your popcorn bar or weekly movie night.
+We’ll also discuss what each type of popcorn is best for so you can choose the right kernels for your popcorn bar or weekly movie night.

 Yellow Popcorn